Blossomfield Infant & Nursery School

 Classes are organised in single age groups.
 Within each class children experience a range of teaching strategies, and teaching methods may vary according to the subject.

-Children will be taught in whole class, groups and individually, allowing for challenge and differentiation.
+Children will be taught in whole class, groups and individually, allowing for support and challenge.
 Children are encouraged to develop their own learning styles, using a range of strategies to access the curriculum.

 All children have a right to an education that enables them to make progress so that they: